Infinite (Eminem album): Release and reception

 In a more positive review, Tedd Maider of Consequence of Sound describes Infinite as "a more genuine glimpse of the rapper that is Eminem", and commented that it is "quick-witted and unique rhyming", "lyrical chops, raw style beats, and mentality" could only be matched by his third studio album The Marshall Mathers LP (2000).

 Track listing

 Track listing and credits taken from album booklet.
-All songs produced by Mr. Porter, except where noted.
+All songs produced by Denaun Porter, except where noted.